phinguyen44/phiwebsite/content/about/_index.md

 I work primarily in `R` using the `tidyverse` set of tools for data analysis, visualization, and modeling.
 I also have experiencing using `Python`, especially for building data pipelines and for some basic data science tasks, but I'm a bit rusty. `Visual Studio Code` is my text editor of choice.
 For reproducible documents, I use `RMarkdown`, `Bookdown`, and `LaTeX`.
 This website was build with `Blogdown`!
 I use `Zsh` with an `Oh-My-Zsh` configuration for my shell and use `Git` for version control.

 In a past life, I was fairly proficient in each of these programs, but would need to brush up quite a bit before I would consider myself good-to-go.
-But I guess it's like riding a bike, am I right? `qGIS`, `Tableau`, `D3.js`, `Stata`, `R Shiny`, `Adobe Site Catalyst`
+But I guess it's like riding a bike, am I right? `qGIS`, `Tableau`, `D3.js`, `Stata`, `R Shiny`, `Adobe Site Catalyst`.

 Outside of those, I just about always have these two apps open on my computer: `Notion` for all-purpose note-taking and `Spotify` for listening to tunes.